JunMa11/MICCAI-Reproducibility-Checklist/README.md

 ## Dataset

 - A link to download the data (if publicly available)
-- A description about how to prepare the data (e.g., folder structures)
+- A description of how to prepare the data (e.g., folder structures)

 ## Preprocessing

-A brief description of preprocessing method
+A brief description of the preprocessing method

 - cropping
 - intensity normalization